metastar77/Open-Grants-Program/applications/dotmog-net.md

 * Website www.dotmog.com

 ### Legal Structure
-* **Registered Address:** Address of your registered legal entity, if available.
-Please keep it on one line. (e.g. High Street 1, London LK1 234, UK)
+* **Registered Address:** There is no legal structure.
-* **Registered Legal Entity:** Name of your registered legal entity, if available. (e.g. Duo Ltd.)
+* **Registered Legal Entity:** There is no legal structure.

 ### Team's experience
-The team consists of two experienced developpers, one project manager and designer, additional we have two artists working on illustrations and 3D models.
+The team consists of two experienced developpers, one project manager / designer and additionally two supplying artists working on illustrations and 3D models.
-In past projects the team has already worked on mogwaicoin which has been live since 2018 and on the game on top The World of Mogwais.
+In past projects the team has already worked together on different projects one of them is [mogwaicoin](https://github.com/mogwaicoin) which has been live since 2018 and on the game on top [The World of Mogwais](https://github.com/WorldOfMogwais/WoM-Releases/releases).
 Besides that both devs have a background in reverse engineering of games and creating automations or simulators, like sabberstone.
 Our project manager is working in the financial sector in the same role for years as he is supporting the team.
 Based on the work of darkfriend77 Sabberstone simulator a lot of research and publications have been done in the AI domain (google: [sabberstone research ai](https://www.google.com/search?rlz=1C1CHBF_deCH914CH914&sxsrf=ALeKk006zio57YXebBkFf5i5F96dp67ePA%3A1612994036885&ei=9FUkYOvDNePEgwfIyLm4Ag&q=sabberstone+research+ai&oq=sabberstone+research+ai&gs_lcp=CgZwc3ktYWIQAzIHCCMQsAMQJ1AAWABg5RZoAXAAeACAAUeIAUeSAQExmAEAqgEHZ3dzLXdpesgBAcABAQ&sclient=psy-ab&ved=0ahUKEwjrjd-Ep-DuAhVj4uAKHUhkDicQ4dUDCA0&uact=5)) or even [ai competitions](https://hearthstoneai.github.io/index.html).
+Our passion is about creating games and/or enhancing the gaming experience for us.

 ### Team Code Repos